KM-Kinter/hs3-verifriend/README.md

 ## Features

-- Automatically detects when 3 users join the source channel
+- Automatically detects when 3 users join the server and send something on source channel to be verified
 - Sends a welcome message with user mentions
 - Includes random questions in both Polish and English
 - Uses webhooks for message delivery